-A sweet little local hangout is the Parc Saint Lambert.
+A sweet little local hangout is the Parc Saint-Lambert.
 It's got some lovely flowers in spring and summer months, a sweet little fountain and you can sit on the grass for picnics (which you can't always do in Paris parks!)

 Favorite breakfast spot.

-I've yet to find a neighbourhood place that wows when it comes to breakfast or brunch so my usual morning MO is to grab a freshly baked baguette or pain au chocolate at my favourite bakery, which has won notable awards for both.
+I've yet to find a neighborhood place that wows when it comes to breakfast or brunch so my usual morning MO is to grab a freshly baked baguette or pain au chocolate at my favorite bakery, which has won notable awards for both.
 However, if I were pressed for a suggestion on where to breakfast, I would recommend taking a tiny step out of the 15th, just a hop over the border into the 7th and visit the relatively new Zia cafe where you can get a dutch baby and a bloody mary for breakfast (as well as other good food throughout the day!)

 Favorite lunch spot.

 La Cave de l'Os a Moelle.
 Unlike the main Os a Moelle restaurant across the street, their associated Cave does up something a bit more fun and casual (but equally tasty).
-Meals are served family style at communal tables, which are loaded with freshly made French fare like patés or terrines and cornichons, lentil salad, celery remoulade while large pots simmer in the back filled with tasty meats.
+Meals are served family-style at communal tables, which are loaded with freshly made French fare like patés or terrines and cornichons, lentil salad, celery remoulade while large pots simmer in the backfilled with tasty meats.
 You can help yourself to as much as you like – but don't forget to leave room for dessert.
 You can buy a carafe of wine or pick a bottle from the shelf to go with your meal.
-You can also get a bottle to go as its a wine shop as well.
-Plus prices are surprisingly reasonably at this off the beaten path address.
+You can also get a bottle to go as it's a wine shop as well.
+Plus prices are surprisingly reasonably at this off-the-beaten path address.

 Favorite dinner spot.